 Medical alert FAQ

 This provider has no set prices, so this may vary from customer to customer.
-Overall, Life Alert can cost you anything between $45 to $95 dollars per month.
+Overall, Life Alert can cost you anywhere from $45 to $95 dollars per month.

 In some rare cases, yes.
 It depends on your insurance provider and the medical alert system.
 It’s best to speak with your insurance provider before signing on with any system.